ysdn2019/Graduates-List/graduates/alessya-bagetta.md

 ---
 path: /work/MIBI
 graduate: Alessya Baggetta
-mainimg: /assets/work/baggetta_alessya_project2_web_main.jpg
+cover: /assets/work/baggetta_alessya_project2_web_main.jpg
-thumbnailimg: /assets/work/baggetta_alessya_project2_web_thumbnail.jpg
+thumbnail: /assets/work/baggetta_alessya_project2_web_thumbnail.jpg
 title: MIBI (Smart device)
 groupmembers: Stephanie Ritacca, Livia Wjd
-fields: Communication, Interactive, UI/UX
+category: Communication, Interactive, UI/UX
 mediumdimensions: App + Website
 description: A smart pen designed for elementary students, paired with the MIBIapp, where both teachers and students are able to track their progress and practice writing cursive.
 An app, website, and package for the object was designed for the purpose of this assignment.
 digitallink: